deepjavalibrary/djl/mxnet/native/README.md

 ldd libmxnet.so
 ```

-The example dependencies list for osx are
+The example dependencies list for macOS is:
 - libiomp5.dylib
 - libmkldnn.0.dylib
 - libmklml.dylib
-- libmxnet.dylib(please make sure rename libmxnet.so to libmxnet.dylib for osx)
+- libmxnet.dylib(Be sure to rename libmxnet.so to libmxnet.dylib for macOS)

-The available flavor names are:
+The available MXNet native versions are:
 - cu101mkl
 - cu101
 - cu92mkl